-Christine Mahoney is a Professor of Public Policy and Politics at the Frank Batten School of Leadership and Public Policy and Director of Social Entrepreneurship at the University of Virginia.
-She studies social justice advocacy, activism and direct action through social entrepreneurship.
+Christine Mahoney is a Professor of Public Policy and Politics at the Frank Batten School of Leadership and Public Policy and Director of Social Entrepreneurship at the University of Virginia (UVA).
+She studies social justice advocacy, activism, and direct action through social entrepreneurship.
 Her first book Brussels vs. the Beltway (Georgetown University Press) explored how advocates shape public policy in two of the most powerful political systems on the planet: the US and the EU.
-She conducted fieldwork in 7 conflict zones in Asia, Africa, Eastern Europe and Latin America for her second book Failure and Hope: Fighting for the Rights of the Forcibly Displaced (Cambridge University Press).
+She conducted fieldwork in seven conflict zones in Asia, Africa, Eastern Europe, and Latin America for her second book, Failure and Hope: Fighting for the Rights of the Forcibly Displaced (Cambridge University Press).
 The book argues we need to advance social entrepreneurship for the 65 million people displaced by violent conflict worldwide.
-To help foster innovative solutions to social problems she launched and leads Social Entrepreneurship at the University of Virginia.
+To help foster innovative solutions to social problems, she launched and leads Social Entrepreneurship at the University of Virginia.
 She was previously an Assistant Professor at the Maxwell School of Syracuse University and the Director of the Center for European Studies and the Maxwell EU Center.
 She has been a Fulbright Fellow, Visiting Scholar at Oxford, a National Science Foundation grant recipient, and recipient of the Emerging Scholar award from the American Political Science Association.

 His Excellency, Paul Kariuki Njiru, Bishop of Embu was born in 1963.
 In 1993, he was ordained a priest, and in 2009, he was ordained as the third Bishop of Embu, Kenya.
 His Episcopate motto is, “I am the good shepherd for you and for all.”
 Prior to being a bishop, Njiru was a lecturer and an acting rector of Christ the King Major Seminary in Nyeri.
-He is the Former Chairman of the Catholic Health Commission of Kenya through the Kenyan Conference of Catholic Bishops, appointed in 2015.
-Bishop Kariuki has been an advocate in the health sector by voicing his concerns regarding the continued immunization campaigns led by the Kenyan Ministry of Health, and the use of force during the vaccination campaigns.
+He is the former Chairman of the Catholic Health Commission of Kenya through the Kenyan Conference of Catholic Bishops, appointed in 2012.
 In April of this year, he became the Chairman of the Commission for Education and Religious Education.
-Bishop Kariuki holds a baccalaureate, licentiate, and doctorate in Sacred Theology.
+Bishop Kariuki holds a baccalaureate, licentiate, and doctorate in sacred theology.

 Mezuo has a 22-year career in a broad spectrum of finance related roles in private equity, investment banking, and corporate finance.
 Over the past eight years, Mezuo has worked extensively within the agribusiness sector in West Africa and across a broad range of crop value chains.

-Mezuo started his career with the corporate finance team of the Sabre Group in Dallas in 1995, and then worked in J.P.
-Morgan & Co’s mergers and acquisitions group in New York.
-He was previously a Partner at AFIG Funds, a private equity firm covering 28 countries in West and Central Africa; and has also worked in leadership positions at SecTrust (now Afrinvest), Ocean & Oil Holdings, and MTS First Wireless.
+Mezuo started his career with the Corporate Finance team of the Sabre Group in Dallas in 1995, and then worked in J.P.
+Morgan & Co’s Mergers and Acquisitions group in New York.
+He was previously a Partner at AFIG Funds, a private equity firm covering 28 countries in West and Central Africa, and has also worked in leadership positions at SecTrust (now Afrinvest), Ocean & Oil Holdings, and MTS First Wireless.
 He resigned from AFIG to co-found Sahel Capital in 2010.
-He is also the Co-Founder/Chairman of AACE Foods, an ago-processing company based in Ogun State, Nigeria; is on the Editorial Advisory Board of BusinessDay Newspapers, and on the boards of L&Z Integrated Farms and Crest Agro Products Ltd.
+He is also the Co-Founder and Chairman of AACE Foods, an agro-processing company based in Ogun State, Nigeria, is on the Editorial Advisory Board of BusinessDay Newspapers, and on the boards of L&Z Integrated Farms and Crest Agro Products Ltd.

 Sahel Capital is a leading private equity firm focused exclusively on the agribusiness sector.
-Sahel Capital is also the fund manager for the Fund for Agricultural Finance in Nigeria (“FAFIN”), a US$66 million private equity fund focused on SME agribusiness opportunities in Nigeria.
+Sahel Capital is also the fund manager for the Fund for Agricultural Finance in Nigeria (FAFIN), a $66 million private equity fund focused on SME agribusiness opportunities in Nigeria.

-Kennedy is a career banker with over 15 years banking experience.
-He joined PharmAccess in December 2016 under Medical Credit Fund which was set up in 2009 as a means of bridging the gap between African Private Health Care Providers and Financial institutions by leveraging on the perceived credit risk involved in lending to the health sector.
+Kennedy is a career banker with over 15 years of banking experience.
+He joined PharmAccess in December 2016 under the Medical Credit Fund, which was set up in 2009 as a means of bridging the gap between African private health care providers and financial institutions by leveraging the perceived credit risk involved in lending to the health sector.

-Current duties include: Participating in the underwriting process for all loans in Kenya under Medical Credit Fund, Supervision, Training and Guidance of Business Analysts and Business Technical Partners, Main link person with the Partner Banks, Supervision of the Medical Credit Fund Portfolio with the partner banks and Relationship Management of the Large Private Health Care providers in East Africa in liaison with respective country teams.
+His current duties include: participating in the underwriting process for all loans in Kenya under the Medical Credit Fund; supervision, training and guidance of business analysts and business technical partners; acting as main liaison with partner banks; supervision of the Medical Credit Fund portfolio with partner banks; and relationship management of the large private health care providers in East Africa, in liaison with respective country teams.

-Prior to this he worked in several banks in different capacities from the level of Business Relationship Officer to Branch Manager (Sidian, Equity, United Bank of Africa, Chase and Bank of Africa).
-He has a vast experience in Management (overall banking), Banking, Portfolio Management, Micro finance, Retail/SME lending, Loan recovery and Credit Risk Analysis.
+Prior to this, he worked in several banks in different capacities from the level of Business Relationship Officer to Branch Manager (Sidian, Equity, United Bank of Africa, Chase, and Bank of Africa).
+He has vast experience in management, banking, portfolio management, micro finance, retail and SME lending, loan recovery, and credit risk analysis.

-Tracy Palandjian is Co-Founder and Chief Executive Officer of Social Finance, a nonprofit organization which is leading the development of Pay for Success financing and Social Impact Bonds, an innovative public-private partnership that mobilizes capital to drive social progress.
-Prior to co-founding Social Finance US in 2011, Tracy was a Managing Director at The Parthenon Group, and also worked at Wellington Management Co., and McKinsey & Co.
+Tracy Palandjian is Co-Founder and Chief Executive Officer of Social Finance US, a nonprofit organization which is leading the development of Pay for Success financing and Social Impact Bonds, an innovative public-private partnership that mobilizes capital to drive social progress.
+Prior to co-founding Social Finance US in 2011, Tracy was a Managing Director at The Parthenon Group and also worked at Wellington Management Co. and McKinsey & Co.

-Tracy is a frequent speaker and writer on impact investing, social innovation and results-oriented policy making.
-She is vice chair of the U.S. Impact Investing Alliance to the Global Impact Investment Steering Group.
-She is a trustee at the Surdna Foundation (where she chairs the Investment Committee), and a Director of Affiliated Managers Group (NYSE: AMG).
+Tracy is a frequent speaker and writer on impact investing, social innovation, and results-oriented policy making.
+She is Vice Chair of the US Impact Investing Alliance to the Global Steering Group for Impact Investment.
+She is a Trustee at the Surdna Foundation (where she chairs the Investment Committee) and a Director of Affiliated Managers Group (NYSE: AMG).
 She also serves on the Federal Reserve Bank of Boston’s Community Development Advisory Council.
 A former Vice Chair of the Harvard Board of Overseers, Tracy continues to serve on several Standing and Visiting Committees at Harvard University.

 Lev Plaves is Kiva’s Senior Portfolio Manager for the Middle East.
-Kiva, the leading microfinance crowdfunding platform in the world, has facilitated over $60 million in loans to individuals throughout the Middle East over the last 10 years.
-Lev is responsible for growing and managing Kiva’s investments in the region with the goal of maximizing the impact of Kiva Lenders’ funds
+Kiva, the leading microfinance crowdfunding platform in the world, has facilitated over $60 million in loans to individuals throughout the Middle East over the last ten years.
+Lev is responsible for growing and managing Kiva’s investments in the region with the goal of maximizing the impact of Kiva lenders’ funds.